 Introduction to the concept of sustainable development and its roots as an interdisciplinary vision, the framework of the 17 SDGs, with 169 targets, and the history of development, achievements and challenges facing the SDGs deployment, role of engineers in achieving sustainability, outcomes of COP28.
-Selected topics covered in the course include: Energy conversion, generation and cogeneration, load duration curves, losses and efficiency optimization, theory and application of energy analysis techniques, energy audit: definition and types, data analysis, reporting and recommendation.
-Prerequisite: EECE210, Senior standing.
+Selected topics covered in the course include: energy conversion, generation and cogeneration, load duration curves, losses and efficiency optimization, theory and application of energy analysis techniques, power capability curves, energy audit: definition and types, data analysis, reporting and recommendation.
+Prerequisite: EECE 210, senior standing.